What is an Executive MBA (EMBA)?

 - Class Preparation: Participants should anticipate approximately three to four hours of work for every hour of in-class instruction.
 Every two weeks you will have 7.5-12.5 hours of instruction and preparation time could range from 22.5-50 hours.

-- Program Start: August
+- Program Start: Annually in August (due to cohort model)

 - Program Length: 14 required courses (43 credit hours) over 21 months